-The outdoor market – open on Tuesdays/Thursdays from 8 am to 1 pm, and on Saturdays from 8 am to 7 pm – is located next to Porta Torre, the main entrance to the medieval walls that delimit the southern part of downtown.
+The outdoor market – open on Tuesdays/Thursdays from 8 am to 1 pm, and on Saturdays from 8 am to 7 pm – is located next to Porta Torre, the main entrance of the old town.

+Your stroll through Como should continue toward Piazza del Duomo, which hosts the Cathedral.
 Visiting the Como Cathedral (Duomo di Como) is definitely one of the best things to do in Como, since the church is characterized by a set of styles ranging from Romanesque to Gothic.

 Right in between the cathedral and its bell tower you will find the Broletto (the old town hall).
 This old building, that once hosted public assemblies, has just become a reference point for any visitor, being the seat of the new tourist information office.

-Enjoy a relaxing walk along the lakeside and reach Life Electric, the newly installed monument by Daniel Libeskind.
-The avant-garde work is located at the bottom of Diga Foranea and is a homage to the voltaic pile invented by Alessandro Volta.
+From Piazza Cavour, go left and reach Life Electric, the newly installed monument by archistar Daniel Libeskind.
+The avant-garde work is located at the bottom of a small artificial dam (called Diga Foranea) and is a homage to the voltaic pile invented by Alessandro Volta.

-If you go right from Piazza Cavour, you will have the chance to take the Brunate cable car and enjoy a view of Lake Como from the top of a hill 715 meters (about 782 yards) high.
+The Como-Brunate cable car – which runs from Viale Geno, very close to the Como Nord Lago train station – will take you to Brunate in a few minutes (see timetables and fares).
 Once there, you can walk for approximately 35 minutes and reach the Volta Lighthouse (Faro Voltiano), a beautiful lighthouse that alternately emits green, white, and red lights (the Italian flag colors).

 If you are in Como and want to relax on a beach, you can go to Open, Lido di Villa Geno, a grassy beach that offers a beautiful view of the Como villas on the opposite bank.